chronoz134/Java-Framework/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+        PartTest.java
+            lines 7-8 added imports for inhouse and part. lines 159-173 added tests for min and max inv.

 J.  Remove the class files for any unused validators in order to clean your code.